AI scores 85% on Cybench

 - CAI operates 3,600x faster than humans and at 156x lower cost

-- The gap between general-purpose models (~46% on Cybench) and specialized systems (dominating real CTF competitions) suggests that purpose-built agents are approaching or exceeding human-team performance, even if the Cybench-specific number hasn’t reached 85%
+- The narrowing gap between general-purpose model scores and specialized systems suggests that purpose-built agents are approaching or exceeding human-team performance

-Key nuance: Real-world CTF competition performance appears to be advancing faster than formal benchmark scores, partly because purpose-built cybersecurity agents use tool chains and strategies not captured by standard model evaluations.
+Key nuance: The headline Cybench threshold is crossed, but interpretation depends on whether subset/system-card results are accepted as equivalent to the original full-benchmark target.
+Real-world CTF competition performance also appears to be advancing quickly, partly because purpose-built cybersecurity agents use tool chains and strategies not captured by standard model evaluations.

 Counterevidence & Limitations

-- The 85% Cybench target is specifically about matching human teams on 4-hour tasks; most published AI scores are on shorter tasks where models perform better
+- The 85% Cybench target is specifically about matching human teams on 4-hour tasks; subset/system-card scores may not be directly comparable to the original full-suite framing

 - Cybench task difficulty varies significantly; the harder tasks (involving novel vulnerability research, multi-step exploitation chains) remain largely unsolved